Wednesday, August 22, 2012

 Dessert was black sesame tang yuan in ginger soup.
 What we loved about it was the thin skin of the dumplings that threatened to burst and unleash the hot black sesame paste fillings when you bit into them.
 The other pleasant surprise was that the soup was made from spicy old ginger which warmed the stomach.

 The variety of dishes here were quite astounding.
 We've just scratched the surface of what Chandrphen had to offer.
-This is going to be one of those places I'll look forward to if I visit Bangkok again.
+This will be one of those places I'll look forward to if I visit Bangkok again.

 No comments: